ThaMaster/acg_3d_studio/README.md

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-04

+- Removed the Mesh and Node class from the project.
+- The material is no longer stored directly in the geometry node.
+It is instead stored in the state only if a mesh has a material.
+- The geometry is now responsible for all the buffers and it no longer uses the Mesh class to render object.
+- Restructured such that if object file is loaded, create an *Group* node and create *Geometry* nodes for each mesh of the object.
+- Light now uses the *Geometry* class for creating its own mesh (Might change!).

 ### Change log - 2024-02-03

 - Added an additional light to all transform nodes to test if the state functions correctly, *(spoiler it does!)*.